JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 There exists a way to solve \eqref{eq:nlp} in Julia via [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).
 It implements several proximal algorithms for nonsmooth optimization.
 However, the available examples only consider convex instances of $h$, namely the $\ell_1$ norm and there are no tests for memory allocations.
-Moreover, it implements only one quasi-Newton method (L-BFGS) and does not support Hessian approximations via linear operators.
+Moreover, it implements only one quasi-Newton method (L-BFGS) and does not support other Hessian approximations.
-In contrast, **RegularizedOptimization.jl** leverages [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl)[@leconte_linearoperators_jl_linear_operators_2023] to represent a variety of Hessian approximations, such as L-SR1, L-BFGS, and diagonal approximations.

-**RegularizedOptimization.jl** implements a broad class of regularization-based algorithms for solving problems of the form $f(x) + h(x)$, where $f$ is smooth and $h$ is nonsmooth.
+**RegularizedOptimization.jl**, in contrast, implements a broad class of regularization-based algorithms for solving problems of the form $f(x) + h(x)$, where $f$ is smooth and $h$ is nonsmooth.
 The package offers a consistent API to formulate optimization problems and apply different regularization methods.
-It enables researchers to:

-- Test and compare algorithms within a unified framework.
-- Switch between exact Hessians, quasi-Newton updates, and diagonal Hessian approximations via [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
-- Incorporate nonsmooth terms $h$ through proximal mappings.

-The design of the package is motivated by recent advances in the complexity analysis of regularization and trust-region methods.

-## Compatibility with JuliaSmoothOptimizers ecosystem

-**RegularizedOptimization.jl** integrates seamlessly with other [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) packages:
+It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) ecosystem, an academic organization for nonlinear optimization software development, testing, and benchmarking.
+Specifically, **RegularizedOptimization.jl** interoperates with:

-- **Definition of $f$** via [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl), which provides efficient implementations of smooth problems $f$ together with their gradients.
+- **Definition of smooth problems $f$** via [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) @[orban-siqueira-nlpmodels-2020] which provides a standardized Julia API for representing nonlinear programming (NLP) problems.
+Large collections of such problems are available in [Cutest.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl) @[orban-siqueira-cutest-2020] and [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl).
+Another option is to use [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl), which provides instances commonly used in the nonsmooth optimization literature.
-- **Model Hessians (quasi-Newton, diagonal approximations)** via [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl), which represents Hessians as linear operators and implements efficient Hessian–vector products.
+- **Hessian approximations (quasi-Newton, diagonal approximations)** via [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl), which represents Hessians as linear operators and implements efficient Hessian–vector products.
-- **Definition of $h$** via [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which offers a large collection of nonsmooth terms $h$, and [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings.
+- **Definition of nonsmooth terms $h$** via [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which offers a large collection of nonsmooth functions, and [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.

-This modularity makes it easy to prototype, benchmark, and extend regularization-based methods [@diouane-habiboullah-orban-2024],[@aravkin-baraldi-orban-2022],[@aravkin-baraldi-orban-2024] and[@leconte-orban-2023-2].
+This modularity makes it easy to benchmark existing solvers available in the repository [@diouane-habiboullah-orban-2024], [@aravkin-baraldi-orban-2022], [@aravkin-baraldi-orban-2024], and [@leconte-orban-2023-2].

 ## Support for inexact subproblem solves